-Note: estimates of central bank assets as a pc of GDP in Q2 2020 were inflated by the sharp drop in nominal GDP in that quarter: this effect will continue into Q3 until Q3 nominal GDP data become available, which to date is only the case for the US and the UK.
-The sharp drop in Federal Reserve assets at the beginning of Q3 shown above is largely the result of the rebound in nominal GDP in Q3: a similar decline will appear for the other central banks as their respective countries' estimates of Q3 nominal GDP become available, in late November or early December.
+Note: estimates of central bank assets as a pc of GDP in Q2 2020 were inflated by the sharp drop in nominal GDP in that quarter: conversely, declines in estimates of central bank assets as a pc of GDP in Q3 are in large part due to rebounds in nominal GDP, in those countries where Q3 nominal GDP estimates are now available (ie, the US, Japan and the UK).
 Sources: US Federal Reserve; European Central Bank; Bank of Japan; Bank of England; Bank of Canada; national statistical agencies; Corinna.
 Return to "What's New".